 I’m originally from Devon in the Southwest of England, where I made the most of the countryside by running, cycling and horse-riding throughout my childhood.
-I joined an outdoors club at school and was then fortunate enough to get involved with The Dorset Expeditionary Society, through which I joined trekking and climbing trips around the world, while gaining mountain leading qualifications.
-One trip led me to the Chamonix valley, where I eventually moved in 2007.
-I gained my International Mountain Leader qualification shortly thereafter.
-Although I have always run, living in the Alps encouraged me to run longer distances.
-There are also plenty of trail running events to enter, which I enjoy for the challenge, camaraderie and new trails they take me along.
-I am now in Servoz, a 10-minute drive down the valley from Chamonix, where I live with my husband, Jack, and our dog, Betty.
+I was fortunate to get involved with The Dorset Expeditionary Society, through which I joined trekking and climbing trips around the world, while gaining mountain leading qualifications.
+One trip led me to the Chamonix valley, where I eventually moved in 2007— and where I live today, with my husband, Jack, and our dog, Bari.

 I’m also a qualified Geography and English teacher.